Notebook of Avon Reah Smith-Ryan, 1942-1945

 The overseers have instructions that all orders

-to our men must go through the 'Captains''.
+to our men must go through the 'Captains'.
 All officers are

-'Captains'. & all wear as our badge of rank, one star
+'Capitans'. & all wear as our badge of rank, one star

-to evacuate 1 Coy's House for
+to evacuate 1 Coy's House for the Japanese Guard who are

-mounted on Gate - which is
+mounted on per Gate - which is now in the perimeter.

 vicinity to replace the one lost.